Boar's Head plant linked to deadly outbreak broke food safety rules dozens of times, records show

 A Boar’s Head deli meat plant in Virginia tied to a deadly food poisoning outbreak repeatedly violated federal regulations, including instances of mold, insects, liquid dripping from ceilings, and meat and fat residue on walls, floors and equipment, newly released records show.

 Between Aug.
 1, 2023, and Aug.
-2, 2024, U.S. Food Safety and Inspection Service personnel found “heavy discolored meat buildup” and “meat overspray on walls and large pieces of meat on the floor.”
+2, 2024, inspectors found “heavy discolored meat buildup” and “meat overspray on walls and large pieces of meat on the floor.”
 They also documented flies “going in and out” of pickle vats and “black patches of mold” on a ceiling.
 One inspector detailed blood puddled on the floor and “a rancid smell in the cooler.”
 Plant staff were repeatedly notified that they had failed to meet requirements, the documents showed.

 “I think it is disgusting and shameful,” said Garshon Morgenstein, whose 88-year-old father, Gunter, died July 18 from a listeria infection traced to Boar’s Head liverwurst.
 “I’m just even more in shock that this was allowed to happen.”